felixlopz/hubrise-test-task/content/docs/faqs/en/quota-exceeded-multiple-locations-with-different-payment-methods-how-do-i-pay.md

 position: 40
 layout: documentation
 meta:
-  title: Multiple Payment Methods on Exceeded HubRise Quota
+  title: Multiple Payment Methods on Exceeded Quota - HubRise
   description: Step-by-sep process to set up payment on HubRise with one payment method for each of the locations once the free plan quota is exceeded.
 ---